vernonclarke/SPNfinal/README.md

 ## Data Analysis

-The final analysis and figures used in the manuscript were made using R:
+The final analysis and figures presented in the manuscript were generated using R. The analyses were conducted in the R graphical user interface (GUI):
   - R version 4.3.1 – "Beagle Scouts"
   - [R Statistical Software](https://www.R-project.org/)

   Refer to the `R analysis` directory for the code.

   In order for the R code to work, it is necessary to load various packages within the R environment.

-The following code is presence at the beginning of each analyisi file provided.
+  The following code is presence at the beginning of each analyis file provided.

   It checks if required packages are present and, if they are not, then it installs them.

   In addition, the first time the code is executed, it will install a Miniconda environment using the reticulate package in R:

   ```R
   rm( list=ls(all=TRUE ) )